-See the inserts for current information related to the school calendar, tuition, and fees, and listing of staff and faculty.
+See the inserts for current information related to the school calendar, tuition, and fees, listing of staff and faculty and other updates made in between postings of new catalogs.

 CHANGES BY THE SCHOOL

 To maintain an innovative approach to continuing education, Milan Institute reviews its policies and curriculum periodically and makes necessary revisions.
 Milan Institute reserves the right to change the programs offered, start dates, tuition rates, fees, admissions policies, attendance requirements, and other rules concerning the school.
 These changes will follow the regulations of government agencies which monitor the school.
 Milan Institute reserves the right to conduct operations and instruction remotely as necessary.
 The college expects its students to have knowledge of the information presented in this catalog and in other school publications, notices, and updates.